 Trainees in the four Cellular Pathology specialties, including Paediatric and Perinatal Pathology, will enter a period of Integrated Cellular Pathology Training (ICPT), which is 2.5 years of training.

 After two years of ICPT, trainees will either decide to continue in Histopathology specialty training (and declare whether they wish to undertake Higher Autopsy Training pre-CCT).
 Or apply for training in one of the three other Cellular Pathology specialties (such as Paediatric and Perinatal Pathology).

 This higher specialty training commences from 2.5 years and will need 2.5-3.5 years of extra training.
 CESR applicants will be expected to show equivalence to both ICPT and Paediatric and Perinatal Pathology specialty training.

-To submit your CESR application against the 2021 curriculum, it is recommended that you contact the Training Department for further advice before you complete your application.
+It is recommended that you contact the Training Department for further advice before you complete your application.